modir/laminas-book/docs/operation.md

 echo "Person's full name is: " . $person->getFullName() . "\n";
 ~~~

+!!! note
-> Classes allow to split your functionality into smaller blocks and make it well organised.
+    Classes allow to split your functionality into smaller blocks and make it well organised.
-> Laminas consists of hundreds of classes.
+    Laminas consists of hundreds of classes.
-> You will also write your own classes in your web applications.
+    You will also write your own classes in your web applications.

 ## PHP Namespaces